Curious about life as an environmental researcher?

 Laboratory bioreactor (4 liters) growing methane-consuming bacteria

-Lab work is exciting because you get to learn so many hands-on skills, and gain a strong sense of what tools we can use if we want to learn specific things.
+Lab work is exciting because you get to learn so many hands-on skills.
 Sometimes a research group will specialize in one particular kind of analysis (for example, analyzing samples for certain molecules), and apply it to many different areas.
 On the other hand, some lab groups will focus on an area, like water treatment, and try to use many different tools to answer their questions.

 Setting up the gas release tower (left) and wind tower (right).

-In order to test methane sensors, we picked a location in the desert in Arizona to provide a clean background without other methane sources nearby.
-We then released a known amount of gas, timed with when an airplane or satellite was passing overhead and conducting its measurement.
-I spent a lot of time working on designing and troubleshooting a system to precisely measure the gas we were releasing.
-This was our metering system that you can see in the photos of me and our team setting up equipment onsite.
+To test methane sensors, we picked a location in the desert in Arizona to provide a clean background without other methane sources nearby.
+Each day, we released a known amount of methane, timed with when an airplane or satellite was overhead conducting its measurement.
+I spent a lot of time designing and troubleshooting a system to precisely measure the gas we released.

 Setting up the methane metering system in the field in Arizona to precisely measure our gas release rate